-it’s always been for someone else’s father that i celebrated -
+it has always been for someone else’s father that i celebrated -

-a caretaker’s husband, the father of my children, his father …
+the landlady's husband, the father of my children, his father …

 i own not a single memory celebrating Father’s Day with my own father

-i waited my second, third, fourth year for the sea to bring him back -
+waiting for the sea to bring him back to me -

 until one day frustration demanded that i “not ask that anymore” –